Abibubble/milestone2-harry-potter-quiz/README.md

 #### Shields.io:
 [Shields.io](https://shields.io/) was used to create the GitHub badges for this README.md file.
 #### Audacity:
 Audacity was used to record the 'I solemnly swear' audio, and to edit it to sound more within the theme.
+It was also used to reduce the volume on the other two audio tracks.

 ## Deployment
 ### Initial Deployment